Engineering Innovation and Design

 Aubrey Love (Engineering) and Andrew Maglathlin (Art) aim to bring BHS fully into the “Maker Movement,” nurturing our young inventors, designers, artists and tinkerers and preparing them to design and produce for the future.

-The student-centered, project-based, multidisciplinary curriculum will integrate principles of design and aesthetics.
-It will challenge students to interpret real-world engineering and design problems utilizing the “makerspace” — a collaborative setting where students will share their various skills and angles of interest to tackle engineering problems — to conceptualize, design, test, refine and actualize solutions.
+The student-centered, project-based, multidisciplinary curriculum integrates principles of design and aesthetics.
+It challenges students to interpret real-world engineering and design problems utilizing the “makerspace” — a collaborative setting where students will share their various skills and angles of interest to tackle engineering problems — to conceptualize, design, test, refine and actualize solutions.
 The addition of this course to Brookline High’s engineering offerings will contribute to the school’s long-term vision of developing of a cohesive Engineering pathway at BHS — a pathway with various entry points, allowing access to a diverse body of students with varying interests and different degrees of experience in art and engineering.